-8:301-302-303.
-SPANISH COMPOSITION AND DIVERSATION.
+358:301-302-303.
+SPANISH COMPOSITION AND CONVERSATION.
+3 credits each.

-erequisite, 203 (or equivalent).
-Advanced composition ing Spanish models, special attention to words and toms, development of oral expression and conversational ility.
+Prerequisite, 203 (or equivalent).
+Advanced composition using Spanish models, special attention to words and idioms, development of oral expression and conversational ability.

-8:305-306-307.
-INTRODUCTION TO SPANISH AND PANISH-AMERICAN LITERATURE.
+358:305-306-307.
+INTRODUCTION TO SPANISH AND SPANISH - AMERICAN LITERATURE.

-erequisite, 203 (or equivalent).
-Direct reading and scussion, in Spanish, of novels, short stories, and drama in a modern idiom of Spain, Puerto Rico and the 17 canish-American republics.
+Prerequisite, 203 (or equivalent).
+Direct reading and discussion, in Spanish, of novels, short stories, and drama in the modern idiom of Spain, Puerto Rico and the 17 Spanish-American republics.

-8:309.
+358:309.
 INTRODUCTION TO HISPANIC LINGUISTICS.
 5 credits.

-erequisite, 203 (or equivalent).
-An elementary survey of ir approaches to the study of the Spanish Language: (a) history of the language, from late spoken Latin to odern Spanish; (b) the structure of present-day Spanish; phonology and grammar; (c) the dialects, or regional rieties, of Spanish; (d) applied linguistics, with special iphasis on the problems likely to be met by prospective ichers of Spanish.
+Prerequisite, 203 (or equivalent).
+An elementary survey of four approaches to the study of the Spanish Language: (a) the history of the language, from late spoken Latin to modern Spanish; (b) the structure of present-day Spanish; its phonology and grammar; (c) the dialects, or regional varieties, of Spanish; (d) applied linguistics, with special emphasis on the problems likely to be met by prospective teachers of Spanish.
 Lectures and discussion.
-This course puld be taken by all Spanish majors.
+This course should be taken by all Spanish majors.

-8:401.
-COMMERCIAL CORRESPONDENCE IN ANISH.
+358:401.
+COMMERCIAL CORRESPONDENCE IN SPANISH.
+5 credits.

-erequisite, 203 (or equivalent).
-Translation of business ters from Spanish into English and from English into anish, with emphasis on modern phraseology in commerl correspondence.
+Prerequisite, 203 (or equivalent).
+Translation of business letters from Spanish into English and from English into Spanish, with emphasis on modern phraseology in commercial correspondence.

-8:403-404-405.
-ADVANCED SPANISH COMPOSITION ID CONVERSATION.
+358:403-404-405.
+ADVANCED SPANISH COMPOSITION AND CONVERSATION.
+3 credits each.

-erequisite, 303 (or equivalent).
-A continuation of the terial covered in 301, 302, and 303 at a more advanced el.
+Prerequisite, 303 (or equivalent).
+A continuation of the material covered in 301, 302, and 303 at a more advanced level.

 358:407-408-409.
 MEDIEVAL AND RENAISSANCE SPANISH LITERATURE.
+3 credits each.